chom125/MICR-1240/README.md

 **//discontinued...**

 Since I'm no longer a student at RRC, this repo (MICR-1240) will no longer be maintained.
 All my labs from year 1,2,3 (600mb full of 100% completion) is now available for download to help fellow students out.
-This is a tool for double checking your work -- don't cheat and hand my work in.
+This is a tool for double checking your work -- don't cheat, you paid money to learn... not to get a diploma.
 >:paperclip: **Download:**